TobyCeballos/odin_docs/docs/transactions/journal-entries.md

 column should equal the total amount in the Credit column.
 :::

-After clicking Submit, Frappe Books will the make ledger entries and update the account balances.
+After clicking Submit, OdinPOS will the make ledger entries and update the account balances.

 You can check the entries by clicking Ledger Entries under the `...` menu.